 Refund of Enrollment Fees

 Fees will be refunded for full-term classes dropped during the first two weeks of instruction for the fall and spring semesters.
 For short-term classes, the refund period is shorter.
+To check the refund date for all classes, please click on the class CRN in the online class schedule .
 No refunds will be made for full-term length classes after the end of the second week of instruction.

 Summer refunds are only issued for drops during the first week.
 Refunds are issued 6-8 week after the beginning of the semester.
 NO CASH refunds will be given at the window.